 - Are there potential arguments against choosing your brand?

-Then use these findings to develop buyer personas.
-Specifically, your buyer personas should reflect the different models behind the purchasing decisions your customers make.
+Use your findings to develop buyer personas.
+Indeed, your buyer personas should reflect the different models behind the purchasing decisions your customers make.
 As a result, they can help your marketing team develop content with a specific profile in mind.

 Your marketing team needs a roadmap for two reasons.
 It’s a document or system that establishes long-term objectives, and it’s a go-to resource to manage their daily tasks.